Get the facts.

 With the high rate of sexual violence, raising awareness is pivotal to providing a safe environment where our community can flourish.

-Through popular culture, media and every-day actions, we normalize sexual violence.
+Through popular culture, media and every-day actions, we normalize violence.

-Things like derogatory language, sexist jokes, narrowly defined gender roles, glamorization of violence in pop culture, sexism and victim-blaming are root causes of sexual violence.
+Things like derogatory language, sexist jokes, narrowly defined gender roles, glamorization of violence in pop culture, sexism and victim-blaming are root causes of sexual and gender-based violence.

-Sexual violence is difficult to address because it’s connected to many other forms of discrimination.
-Intersections with race, ability, gender and sexual identity affect access to justice and risk of violence.
+Sexual and gender-based violence is difficult to address because it’s connected to other forms of discrimination.
+Race, ability, gender and sexual identity affect access to justice and risk of violence.

 To make change, we need to address all areas of oppression and bring them into conversation.